 -the infamous oil cooler or in other words oil filter housing pipe leak.
 Long story short a small plastic coolant pipe will crack and leak coolant and fixing this is not the easiest job.
 But you can buy an aftermarket mettalic tube which is gonna last forever (link for the best quality tube, but on ebay you can find it cheaper too)

-This engine doesn’t have any major problems so with proper maintenance it can last a long time as well.
-But you should definitely keep bigger amount of money for the maintenance of this unit, since there is no space around the engine, so replacing certain parts or fixing some leaks will require either a lot of disassembling and a bit of creativity or removing the whole engine completely without being creative.
+The biggest petrol engine is the second best petrol engine choice.
+It’s powerful enough and it doesn’t have any major problems – so with proper maintenance it can last a long time as well.
+But you should definitely keep bigger amount of money for the maintenance of this unit, since there is no space around the engine – so replacing certain parts or fixing some leaks will require either a lot of disassembling and a bit of creativity or removing the whole engine completely without being creative.
 It’s not easy to replace some basic things like the: alternator, starter, accessory belt, pulleys, water pump or some hoses → so for all of this shit you either remove “only some parts and be a bit creative”, or remove the whole engine.
+Obviously the fuel consumption of this unit is not small, but it’s a W12 so that should not be a surprise.

 Direct injection engines